rdumasia303/the_forensic_autopsy/README.md

 ---

-## 🎮 The Game Has Changed
+## 🎮 The Game Has Changed (That's The Point)

-Here's what we want you to understand:
+Here's what this experiment demonstrated:

 **One person with AI assistance just:**
 - Parsed a 200-page government document